Skip to main content

 • For a record: {{ record1.record2.field1 }}

 Jinja is enabled by default in new pipelines.
-To disable this setting, open the Pipeline Settings and turn off the Enable jinja based configuration toggle.
+You can disable Jinja support in Pipeline Settings > Enable Jinja-based configuration.

 Depending on the Visual Language configured in your Pipeline Settings, you can also use that language's syntax to call variables.